Paperspace/Docs/explore-train-deploy/workflows/workflow-spec.md

 The `inputs` block allows you to specify named inputs \(e.g. a [versioned dataset](../../data/data-overview/private-datasets-repository/)\) to be referenced and consumed by your jobs.
 Note: you can also collect inputs in a separate yaml and reference this file as an `inputPath` when creating a workflow run.

 Workflow and job-level inputs can be of type: dataset \(a persistent, versioned collection of data\), string \(e.g. a generated value or ID that may be outputted from another job\) or volume \(a temporary workspace mounted onto a job's container\).
+Note: datasets must be defined in advance of being referenced in a workflow.
+See the [dataset](../../data/data-overview/) documentation for more info.

 ### `jobs`

 Jobs are also sometimes referred to as "steps" within the Gradient Workflow.
 A job is an individual task that executes code \(such as a training a machine learning model\) and can consume inputs and produce outputs.

 ## Sample Workflow Spec

+To run this workflow, define datasets named 'test-one', 'test-two', and 'test-three' as described in the [dataset](../../data/data-overview/) documentation.
+Also, to make use of the secret named 'hello' in the inputs section, define a secret as described [here](../../get-started/managing-projects/using-secrets.md).

 ```yaml
 defaults: